A Complete Guide to Google Search Console

 - Query is Exactly

-The page dimension shows up to top 1000 URLs for all metrics.
-You can set, filter and compare pages dimensions in the following three parameters.
+The page dimension shows up to the top 1000 URLs for all metrics.
+You can set, filter, and compare page dimensions in the following three parameters.

 - URL Containing (a certain keyword)